THE FIRST GREAT PLATONIST

 The Aristotelian Corpus

-As we now have it, the works in the Aristotelian corpus are esoteric (written for members of the school) and organized systematically into roughly three subjects.
-The logical works come first.
-They are followed by the physical works.
-The ethical works are last.
-From this systematic ordering, the orginal chronological ordering is not very easy to see.
+As we now have it, the works in the Aristotelian corpus are esoteric and have been organized systematically into roughly three subjects.
+As esoteric works, they are lectures Aristotle writes for members of his school.
+The logical works are first, the physical works are next, and the ethical works are last.
+The original chronological ordering of these works is not easy to see.

 This makes the Aristotelian corpus a little different from the Platonic corpus.

-We can see in Plato's dialogues the development of his thought in his reaction to Socrates, and although some of the arguments are more challenging than ones we encounter in everyday life, he did not write his dialogues expressly for insiders.
+Although some of the conversations in Plato's dialogues are more challenging than those in everyday life, in general they are not difficult for outsiders to read.
 He models his early dialogues on conversations Socrates had, and these conversations were not with philosophers.

 Platonist and Plato's Critic

-These differences can sometimes make Aristotle hard to understand, but our general strategy will be the same one we used to understand and Plato.
-Socates was Plato's greatest influence.
+These differences can make Aristotle hard to understand, but our general strategy will be the same one we used to understand Plato.
+Socrates was Plato's greatest influence.
 Plato is Aristotle's.
-He spent twenty years in the Academy.
-Just as we assumed Plato was trying to understand what was right and to correct what was wrong in what Socrates thought, we are going to work through the Aristotelian corpus in roughly its systematic ordering with the premise that Aristotle is trying to understand what is right and to correct what is wrong in what he learned from Plato during his time as a student in the Academy.
+Aristotle spent twenty years in Plato's Academy.
+Just as we assumed Plato was trying to understand what was right and to correct what was wrong in what Socrates thought, we are going to work through the Aristotelian corpus in roughly its systematic ordering on the assumption that Aristotle is trying to understand what was right and to correct what was wrong in what he learned from Plato during his time as a student in the Academy.

-We can see Aristotle doing this in parts of his work called the Physics.
+One place we can see Aristotle doing this is in his physical works.

-The Physics is the first work in the physical works and an inquiry into the truths that hold throughout nature.
+The physical works form the largest part of Aristotle's corpus.
+These works, as they have been handed down to us, are organized systematically.
+They Physics is first.
+It is an inquiry into the truths that hold throughout nature.
 Subsequent works in the physical works are discussions of specific parts of nature.
-On the Soul, for example, which we will consider in a later lecture, is the first work in the physical works about the nature of "ensouled" and hence living beings. ψυχή is the Greek noun translated as "soul." ἔμψυχος is formed with the prefix ἐν ("in").
-It means "alive."
+On the Soul, for example, which we will consider in a later lecture, is the first work in the physical works about the nature of "ensouled" and hence living beings. ἔμψυχος means alive.

-Aristotle, with his interest in nature, is following Plato against Socrates.
+Aristotle, with his deep interest in nature, is following Plato against Socrates.

-Plato disagreed with Socrates about whether knowledge of the reality of things is part of being wise.
-Whereas Socrates thought all we need to know is what is good and what is bad, Plato thought that the soul forgets itself when it decends into the body and that the best life a soul can live in the body is one of managing its time so that as much as possible it recovers the knowledge of reality it once possessed when it was apart from the body.
+Plato disagreed with Socrates about whether knowledge of nature and of reality generally is part of wisdom.
+Whereas Socrates thought that all we need to know is what is good and what is bad, Plato thought that the soul forgets itself when it descends into the body and that the best life a soul can live in the body is one of managing its time so that as much as possible it recovers the knowledge of reality of things it once possessed when it was apart from the body.

 Plato tries to describe this reality in the Timaeus.
 This traditionally is a late dialogue.
-Plato wrote it late in his life and after Aristotle had become a student in the Academy.
+Plato wrote it late in his life and after Aristotle had become a member of the Academy.

 Timaeus, not Socrates, leads the discussion.
 He is the "best astronomer and has made it his special task to know about the nature of the whole" (27a).
 He begins with "the origin of the cosmos" and ends "with the generation of man."
 In this discussion, he explains the existence of sensible things Timaeus describes sensible things as the "offspring" of the forms and the receptacle (Timaeus 50d).
 He supposes that before the god created the cosmos, the traditional elements (fire, water, earth and air) were "without reason and measure" (Timaeus 53a), that the god formed them to "be as beautiful and excellent as possible" (Timaeus 53b), and that he constructed the rest of the cosmos from them.